PAXECT-Interface/paxect-selftune-plugin/README.md

 # PAXECT SelfTune Plugin — Cross-Platform Autotune Enterprise Suite

 **A cross-platform, self-tuning engine that combines five adaptive control techniques in one module: guard mode, overhead control, logging, smoothing, and auto-learning.
-100% deterministic.
-Zero AI.**
+100% deterministic. no AI.**

 _Optimized for Linux, Windows, macOS, FreeBSD, Android, and iOS — plug-and-play with zero dependencies and no vendor lock-in._